In this post, Matrix alumni and current Matrix teacher Kim Nguyen gives her hacks for getting into medicine.

 There is a minimum ATAR for Medicine that is given by UAC.

 However, you should aim to maximise your ATAR so that you can be ranked higher by the universities and have a more comfortable chance of being selected for interviews.

 Interview selection usually occurs after you receive your ATAR, or is based on your estimated ATAR.
 Universities will often look at both UMAT score and ATAR to decide which candidates they will be interviewing.

 The Undergraduate Medicine and Health Sciences Admissions Test (UMAT) is an exam run by the Australian Council for Educational Research (ACER) and it tests three broad capability areas – Logical Reasoning and Problem Solving, Understanding People and Non-verbal Reasoning.
-You can find a breakdown of UMAT here.
+You can find a breakdown of the current UCAT here.

 The capabilities tested in the UMAT are essential in all medical professions.
 Logical reasoning and problem solving are important when you’re trying to diagnose a patient and work out how to treat them.

 Understanding people is essential, the medical profession is all about communication and inferring from our interactions a patient’s thoughts and concerns.

 Non-verbal reasoning is about picking out patterns.
 This is necessary as a doctor because you will be reading charts and X-rays and being able to spot patterns or notice abnormalities is important for diagnosis.